 Which cheongsam style is right for me?

-Like all fashion, the dress has evolved over time, though it retains some of its most precious elements like the mandarin collar, pankou knots, and side slits.
+Like all fashion, the dress has evolved over time, though it retains some of its most precious elements like the mandarin collar, pankou knots (also known as frog closures or Chinese knots), and side slits.
 Today’s cheongsam offers more variety and fabric options than it did nearly a century ago, giving brides more flexibility to find a style that’s right for them.

-Some Cheongsam dresses like the Nora or Constance bespoke dress ditch the mandarin collar altogether in favor of strapless, which is a popular option for western bridal dresses.
-The Lucy or Vera dress also trades the traditional cap sleeves in favor of a sleeveless style.
+Some Cheongsam dresses like the Nora cheongsam dress ditch the mandarin collar altogether in favor of strapless, which is a popular option for western bridal dresses.
+The Vera dress also trades the traditional cap sleeves in favor of a sleeveless style.